 This article walks through the evolution of the legal profession in India.

-Legal Profession in India
+A Brief History Of Legal Profession In India

 The legal profession is one of the oldest professions in the country and the world.
 It is considered as the noblest of professions since time immemorial.
 No Government can function without laws and without the services of the legal profession.
 In other words, the legal profession is as noble as virtue and as necessary as justice.